 🥘 Lunch, 🍗 Dinner

-After breakfast, the day starts with a visit to Dan Kwian Pottery Village before venturing east to Buriram.
-En route, stop at Wat Khao Angkan, an ancient lesser-known temple and site of an extinct volcano.
-Lunch at a local restaurant.
+After breakfast, the day begins with a visit to Dan Kwian Pottery Village before venturing east to Buriram.
+En route, stop at Wat Khao Angkan, a lesser-known ancient temple from the same era as Prasat Hin Phanom Rung, as well as the site of an extinct volcano.

-In the afternoon, visit Phnom Rung Historical Park, one of the most impressive of all Khmer monuments in Thailand.
-Following this, visit the nearby Prasat Muang Tam, an older Khmer temple built by King Jayavarman V.
+In the afternoon, visit Phnom Rung Historical Park, one of the most impressive Khmer monuments in Thailand.
+After this, visit the nearby Prasat Muang Tam, an older Khmer temple built by King Jayavarman V.

 Overnight in Buriram.